isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 ### <a name="Sd-order"></a>Discussion: Define and initialize member variables in the order of member declaration

 Member variables are always initialized in the order they are declared in the class definition, so write them in that order in the constructor initialization list.
-Writing them in a different order just makes the code confusing because it won't run in the order you see, and that can make it hard to see order-dependent bugs.
+Writing them in a different order just makes the code confusing because it won’t run in the order you see, and that can make it hard to see order-dependent bugs.

     class Employee {
         string email, first, last;